The Indica/Sativa Lie - How Terpenes Will Permanently Change the Cannabis World.

 Scientific studies on terpenes

 New studies show that the terms "Sativa" and "Indica" have little genetic significance.
-Researchers at the University of British Columbia and the Dutch company Bedrocan found that terpenes rather determine the effect of cannabis.
-Terpenes such as myrcene, limonene, or linalool significantly influence the aroma and effect of different cannabis strains.
+Researchers at the University of British Columbia and the Dutch company Bedrocan found that terpenes, rather than genetics, determine the effects of cannabis.
+Terpenes such as myrcene, limonene, or linalool significantly influence the aroma and effects of different cannabis strains.

 A study by Bedrocan confirms that there is no genetic basis for the traditional Sativa/Indica classification.
 Likewise, a large-scale investigation from 2022 shows that the chemical composition of cannabis does not correspond with the categories "Indica," "Sativa," or "Hybrid."